bigardone/bigardone.github.com/source/blog/2016-04-29-building-phoenix-battleship-pt-1.html.markdown

 #### The GameChannel
 Another [Phoenix Channel][6c51ddb1].
-The main interface between the player's browser and the **Game.Server** process.
-It will handle things like joining an existing game, placing ships in the grid, chat messages, shooting, etc. Monitored by a **Game.Server** process so in case the channel's process ends, the game process ends as well.
+The main interface between the player's browser and the **Game** process.
+It will handle things like joining an existing game, placing ships in the grid, chat messages, shooting, etc. Monitored by a **Game** process so in case the channel's process ends, the game process ends as well.

 #### The Game.Board